xplodman/Deployment-Script/README.md

 - Access the remote database shell.
 - Download the remote database to the local machine.
 - Import a database dump into the local database.
+- Upload a local database to the remote environment.
 - Split large databases (>80MB) for easier upload to Git repositories.

 ## Getting Started